-While all the smart world was to pay visit and tribute to Battistoni’s perfection in suits’ cut and shirts collars (the inimitable reverse-stitched rim), quite a few artists, writers and actors unconsciously decided by the frequency of their visits, to become adopted by Battistoni.
-So much that Guglielmo yesterday – and Gianni and Simonetta today – undersigned ‘certificates of friendship’, with well targeted generosity.
-They consist of a sort of chivalric order, with no emblems or decorations, where only talent and personal qualities count.
-It is so that when Mr. and Mrs. Chaplin chose their neckties and shirts, they would just add onto their tab at the store; when John Steinbeck was to take notes for his ‘East of Eden’, he would do so at his favourite desk in the store, wearing his famed Battistoni check shirt.
-Humphrey Bogart kept a bottle of his preferred whiskey in a cabinet, as if he had joined a club, while Franco Gentilini and his circle of friends would keep long tabs, indirectly having the House of Battistoni sponsoring their trips and their art.
-Roman style pouring down from Trinita’ dei Monti and the Spanish steps to the heart of the city, like a river touching Piazza di Spagna and streaming down Via Condotti, the Caffe’ Greco, the silver smiths’ shops, and in front of Palazzo Torlonia, by the Sovereign order of Malta, by the old Alinari shop.
-And at this point, facing the aquatics in the limpid courtyard fountain and near the unique works of art adorning the Battistoni atelier, here they come: Princes and Queens, artists, tycoons, aristocrats, legendary actors, writers, poets, celebrities and the entire Beau Monde!
-One after the other, the most charming (Kirk Douglas?) along with the shyest (Ben Kingsley?), all equally treated by Guglielmo Battistoni with that spontaneity and disenchantment that puts a true Roman perfectly at ease in front of a head of state or a peasant.
-The list would be endless: Luchino Visconti and John Ford, Gianni Agnelli and John Rockefeller, Alberto Moravia and Michelangelo Antonioni, Curzio Malaparte and Jean Cocteau, Tyrone Power and Vittorio De Sica, Ingrid Bergman and Audrey Hepburn, Josephine Baker and Anna Magnani, Jean Guerrand Hermes and Karl Lagerfeld, Dado Ruspoli, Princes Torlonia, Princes Orsini and the list continues to grow, happily so.
-Today these stories, at times narrated by old clerks and Mr. Battistoni, are silently reflected into the walls and mirrors and charmingly permeate Battistoni’s current store with their subliminal tales.
+While all the connaisseurs were to pay a visit and tribute to Battistoni’s talent in perfecting a suits’ cut and shirts collars (the inimitable reverse-stitched rim), quite a few artists, writers and actors unconsciously, by the frequency of their visits, became “adopted” by Battistoni.
+So much so that Guglielmo yesterday – and Gianni and Simonetta today – undersigned ‘certificates of friendship’, with well targeted generosity.
+They consist of a sort of chivalric order, with no emblems or decorations, but behind which only talent and personal qualities count.
+It is so that when Mr. and Mrs. Chaplin chose their neckties and shirts, they would just add onto their tab at the shop; when Steinbeck was to take notes for his ‘East of Eden’, he would do so at his favourite Battistoni desk, wearing his famed Battistoni check shirt.
+Humphrey Bogart kept a bottle of his preferred whiskey in a cabinet at the shop, as if he had joined a club, while Gentilini and his circle of friends would keep long tabs, indirectly having the House of Battistoni sponsoring their trips and their art.
+Roman style pouring down from Trinita’ dei Monti and the Spanish steps, to the heart of the city, like a river touching Piazza di Spagna and streaming down Via Condotti, the Caffe’ Greco, the silversmiths’ shops, and in front of Palazzo Torlonia, designed by Bernini, by the Sovereign Military Order of Malta, by the old Alinari shop, dwelling of Roman iconography.
+Arrived so far, facing the seraphine in the limpid courtyard’s fountain, and near the unique works of art adorning the Battistoni atelier, here they come.
+Princes and queens, tycoons, aristocrats, the actor of the moment, the writer, the celebrity, the poet and the entire Beau Monde!
+One after the other, the most charming (possibly Kirk Douglas) along with the shyest (almost certainly Ben Kingsley), all equally treated by Guglielmo Battistoni, with that spontaneity and disenchantment that makes the true Roman perfectly at ease in front of a head of state or a peasant.
+The list would be endless: Luchino Vis- conti and John Ford, Gianni Agnelli and Rockefeller, Moravia, Malaparte and Jean Cocteau, Tyrone Power and De Sica, Ingrid Bergman and Audrey Hepburn, Josephine Baker and Anna Magnani, Hermes and Lagerfeld, Dado Ruspoli, Prince Torlonia, Prince Orsini, and the list carries on.
+Today these stories, at times narrated by old clerks or Mr. Battistoni, are silently reflected into the walls and mirrors, and they charmingly permeate Battistoni’s Rome store with their subliminal tales.